BrianDeSplinter/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+      State is data stored for the component

 2. Where do you set initial state?
+      You set state in the constructor function of the component

-3. What method do you use to update state?
+3. What method do you use to update state? this.setState

 ### Understand